Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     These and other Ansible files do not necessarily need to be modified for UAN image creation.

     ```bash
-    ncn# vim group_vars/Application/vars.yml
+    ncn-mw# vim group_vars/Application/vars.yml
-    ncn# git add group_vars/Application/vars.yml
+    ncn-mw# git add group_vars/Application/vars.yml
-    ncn# git commit -m "Add vars.yml customizations"
+    ncn-mw# git commit -m "Add vars.yml customizations"
     ```

-1. Verify that the System Layout Service \(SLS\) and the `uan_interfaces` configuration role refer to the Mountain Node Management Network by the same name.
+1. Verify that the [System Layout Service (SLS)](../../glossary.md#system-layout-service-sls) and the `uan_interfaces` configuration role refer to the Mountain Node Management Network by the same name.

-    > Skip this step if there are no Mountain cabinets in the HPE Cray EX system.
+    > Skip this step if there are no [Mountain cabinets](../../glossary.md#mountain-cabinet) in the HPE Cray EX system.

     1. Edit the `roles/uan_interfaces/tasks/main.yml` file.